Stability of Equivariant Logarithmic Tangent Sheaves on Toric Varieties of Picard Rank Two: Introduction

 \section{Introduction}

-The notion of slope-stability for vector bundles was first introduced by Mumford \cite{Mum62} in his attempt to construct the moduli spaces of vector bundles over a curve.
+The notion of slope-stability was first introduced by Mumford \cite{Mum62} in his construction of moduli spaces of vector bundles over a curve.
 This notion was generalized in higher dimension by Takemoto \cite{Tak72}.
-The study of stability of coherent sheaves over polarized varieties is a difficult problem.
-This problem is simplified when additional structures are added on the sheaf.
+A vector bundle, or more generally a torsion-free sheaf $\cE$ on a complex projective variety $X$ is said to be slope-stable (resp. semistable) with respect to a polarization $L$, if for any proper coherent subsheaf $\cF$ of $\cE$ with $0 < \rk(\cF) < \rk(\cE)$, one has $\mu_{L}(\cF) < \mu_{L}(\cE)$ (resp. $\mu_{L}(\cF) \leq \mu_{L}(\cE)$) where the {\it slope} of $\cE$ with respect to $L$ is given by

-A quasi-coherent sheaf $\Ec$ on a toric variety $X$ with torus $T$ is said to be an {\it equivariant sheaf} if it admits a lift of the $T$-action on $X$, which is linear on the stalks of $\Ec$.
-Klyachko in \cite{Kly90} gave a complete classification of equivariant vector bundles over toric varieties in terms of a family of filtrations of vector spaces.
-This classification was generalized in the case of quasi-coherent sheaves on toric varieties by Perling in \cite{Per04}.
+As the study of stability of reflexive sheaves is a difficult problem, we are interested by the category of torus equivariant reflexive sheaves over normal toric varieties.
+Using the description of equivariant reflexive sheaves over toric varieties in terms of families of filtrations given by Klyachko \cite{Kly90} and Perling \cite{Per04}, Kool in \cite[Proposition 4.13]{Koo11} showed that it is enough to compare slopes for equivariant and reflexive saturated subsheaves.

-By using the equivariant structure of the tangent bundle, Hering-Nill-Süss in \cite{HNS19} and Dasgupta-Dey-Khan in \cite{DDK20} studied slope-stability of the tangent bundle $TX$ of a smooth projective toric variety $X$ of Picard rank one or two.
-Inspired by {\it Iitaka's philosophy}, in this paper, we extend the result of \cite{HNS19} and \cite{DDK20} to the case of log pairs $(X, \, D)$.
-More precisely, if $X$ is a normal toric variety and $D$ a reduced Weil divisor such that the logarithmic tangent sheaf $\Tc_{X}(- \log D)$ is equivariant, we are interested by the set of polarizations $L$ on $X$ such that $\Tc_{X}(- \log D)$ is (semi)stable with respect to $L$.
+Tangent sheaves are natural examples of equivariant reflexive sheaves on normal toric varieties.
+Using its equivariant structure, Hering--Nill--S\"uss \cite{HNS19} and Dasgupta--Dey--Khan \cite{DDK20} studied slope-stability of the tangent bundle of smooth projective toric varieties of Picard rank one or two.
+Inspired by Iitaka's philosophy, in this paper, we extend the results of \cite{DDK20, HNS19} to the case of equivariant logarithmic pairs $(X, D)$.
+More precisely, if $X$ is a normal toric variety and $D$ a reduced snc (simple normal crossing) divisor such that the logarithmic tangent sheaf $\cT_{X}(- \log D)$ is equivariant, we are interested by the set of polarizations $L$ on $X$ such that $\cT_{X}(- \log D)$ is (semi)stable with respect to $L$.